Table of Contents

 Yes.
 Inside Membee, the client organization can define an "Access Role" and assign that role to a group or committee.
 In turn, the people in that group inherit the "role" and we make that role information available via the Member Single Sign-On Service described above.
 As a result, a content page(s) can be made visible only to a specific list of members.
 A common example would describe the creation of a "Board of Directors" page on the new site where the contents of the page are visible only to the client organization's Board members.

 Yes.
-Membee's features and its Member Single Sign-On Service allow the client organization, at their option, to permit their members to access secured features and content by using the member's Facebook, Twitter, Google, Yahoo, or LinkedIn usernames and passwords.
-The member's preferred social network username and password is associated with their record in Membee allowing the client organization to maintain control over granting and removing member access while allowing the member to enjoy a hassle-free login experience.
+Membee's features and its Member Single Sign-On Service allow the client organization, at their option, to permit their members to access secured features and content by using the member's Facebook, Twitter, Yahoo, or LinkedIn usernames and passwords.
+The member's preferred social network username and password are associated with their record in Membee allowing the client organization to maintain control over granting and removing member access while allowing the member to enjoy a hassle-free login experience.
 The social network credentials are included in the Member Single Sign-On Service stream allowing you to extend the member's use of their social network credentials to secure content areas of the new site.
-For the business case supporting the use of social network login, see this post in Membee's Latest Buzz blog.

 We're here to help.
-Just drop us a note with your contact info to email@example.com and we'll get right back to you.
+Just drop us a note with your contact info and the organization you're working with to firstname.lastname@example.org and we'll get right back to you.